invictus-integration/testing-framework/docs/logic-apps/control-single-logicapp.md

 # Control a single Azure Logic App

-The `Invictus.Testing` library provides a way to control a single Logic App during integration testing.
+The `Invictus.Testing.LogicApps` library provides a way to control a single Logic App during integration testing.

 ## Installation